FINE PORTRAIT COMMISSIONS

 HOW DO WE START?

-As soon as we begine to talk we can start to imagine the painting together and plan for a meeting or the first sitting.
+As soon as we begin talking we can start to imagine the painting together and plan for a meeting or the first sitting.
 A complete vision or idea of the artwork isn't possible until the artist meets the subject and/or sees where the painting might hang.

 Jack enjoys collaborating and creating a work of art that will reflect the ideas and aspirations of the clients.
 Before he begins, the wish is for Jack's patrons to have a very clear idea of how the finished work will most likely appear.

 There are a variety of factors that influence the pricing of a portrait painting, from travel requirements, design and compositional requirements, to the framing, delivery and hanging arrangements.
 The prices listed to the right are meant merely as starting points and require the consideration of many variables.
-Before beginning the portrait all of the artist's fees will be made clear as both artist and client contract with one another to ensure there are no surprises.
+Before beginning the portrait all of the artist's fees will be made clear as both artist and client contract with one another to ensure everything is clear.
 Deposits and a probable delivery date or a firm deadline are defined as well.

 Your Satisfaction is Guaranteed!